witch-team/circeemodel/README.md

 `Progressive` and `Regressive` reach a similar aggregate level of enablement by 2050 but distribute it oppositely, isolating the effect of *how* enablement is distributed from *how much* there is.
 The σ trajectories are set in the calibration/shock inputs; see `config.sh` and the ecosystem-scenario block in the calibration files.
 (Earlier model versions also included `Utopia_Equality` and `Dystopian_Equality`.)

 > Note: the ecosystem scenarios support an ongoing paper.
 They are fully runnable in this repository, but the accompanying analysis is not yet published.
-Similarly you can play with other substitution elasticities int he model's equations.
+Similarly you can play with other substitution elasticities in the model's equations.

 ---